iboudiop/KatalonTestGit/README.md

 # KatalonTestGit
-"change for test on jenkins2"
+"Katalon test on jenkins with github "